13 Best Lakes in Canada

-There are an estimated two million (plus) lakes in Canada - but only 12 of them made it onto our list of the best lakes in Canada.
+Canada has an estimated two million lakes – but only 12 of them made it onto our list of the best lakes in the country.

 From brilliantly blue glacier-fed lakes to lakes begging to be paddled by canoe in the summer, or skated on in the winter, we've narrowed our list to include some of the most popular, picturesque, and spectacular lakes in the entire nation.